alryaz/hass-mosoblgaz/info.md

     # Disable contract completely
     5612341421: False

-    # Add only account and invoice sensors, but not meters.
+    # Add only contract and invoice sensors, but not meters.
     512124124:
       invoices: True
       meters: False